Settings Overview

 | Notifications | Configure notification channels (Email, Slack, Teams, Discord, Webhooks) and control which platform events trigger alerts.
 See Notifications for details |

-| Licensing | View license assignments, assign or unassign licenses, and manage your free endpoint.
+| Licensing | View license assignments and assign or unassign licenses across your free and paid endpoints.
 See Licensing for details |

 | Users | Manage platform users: invite new users, assign roles, and remove access.
 Admin only |